GuillaumeGalasso/Embedded_Systems--Shape_The_World/README.md

 # EMBEDDED SYSTEMS - SHAPE THE WORLD
-A two-module embedded systems MOOC based on an ARM® Cortex®-M4F microcontroller from the University of Texas at Austin through [**edX**](https://courses.edx.org/). \
+A two-module embedded systems MOOC based on an ARM Cortex-M4F microcontroller from the University of Texas at Austin.\
 Date: April - Jully 2017

 This 16-week class is split into two 8-week classes :